iterative/dvc.org/content/blog/2021-07-16-july-21-dvc-heartbeat.md

 [Billie](https://www.billie.io/) will present "DVThis" a set of utility functions for DVC pipelines using R scripts.
 Additionally the project aims to document the usual workflows of a DVC pipeline using these scripts and create templates for the use of DVC and R together.

+Following Santiago, team member
-Additionally team member [Tapa Dipti Sitaula](https://www.linkedin.com/in/tapa-dipti-sitaula/) will give a demo of DVC Studio!
+[Tapa Dipti Sitaula](https://www.linkedin.com/in/tapa-dipti-sitaula/) will give a demo of DVC Studio!
 Bring your questions; we look forward to seeing you!